This Christmas (2007 film)

-This Christmas is a 2007 American Christmas comedy film produced by Rainforest Films and distributed by Screen Gems.
+This Christmas is a 2007 American Christmas comedy drama film produced by Rainforest Films and distributed by Screen Gems.
 Written, produced, and directed by Preston A. Whitmore II, it is a Christmas-time story that centers on the Whitfield family, whose eldest has come home for the first time in four years.
 The film is named after the 1970 Donny Hathaway song of the same name, which Chris Brown covers in the film.
 The Whitfield family overcomes many trials and obstacles during the Christmas season.
+The film was released theatrically on November 21, 2007.